Forging ahead on the trail was scary but turning back just wan't an option. The same was true for my business path.

-After approximately one million hours of internal debate, thirty-five thousand pounds of chocolate and countless one-sided conversations with my cats, I’ve decided to give up my office space on Piedmont Ave.
+After approximately one million hours of internal debate, thirty-five thousand pounds of chocolate and countless one-sided conversations with my cats, I’ve decided to give up the massage studio I've rented for nearly fifteen years.

 I’ll spare you all the finer details and endless circular arguments (that's what the cats and kids are for) and just cut to the chase:

-Rather than continuing, for an undetermined amount of time, to pay Oakland level rent on depressingly unused space, I have decided to install a beautiful backyard studio space at my home that I will (when able to) work out of.
+Rather than continuing, for an undetermined amount of time, to pay Bay Area rent on a depressingly unused space, I decided to install a beautiful backyard studio space at my home that I will (when able to) work out of.

 Relocating my business is a scary prospect.
 But when I turn around, the idea of being suspended indefinitely in limbo is equally scary.
 This was NOT what I signed up for!
 But I’m plowing ahead, doubts tucked safely on my back with the tootsie pops.